written on T. Bruce Wittet’s article on Modern Drummer Magazine USA

 which became one of the most important drum and Brazilian percussion

-an agency dedicated to produce music events.
-One of these events is
+dedicated to produce music events.
+One of these events is Batuka!
+Brasil,

-Batuka!
-Brasil, which appears on the list of the most remarkable
+which appears on the list of the most remarkable world drum and

-as #106 Modern Drummer Brazil, in this case alongside Damien
+well as the #106 Modern Drummer Brazil, in this case alongside Damien

 Schmitt, Dom Famularo and Robby Ameen.
 This edition’s cover story was